rij12/csa/README.md

 that you are encouraged to fix.

 * Running
-By default it will run in non-ssl mode.
-If you want to run in SSL mode see below:
+By default it will run in non-ssl mode using rails start.
+If you want to run in SSL mode see below.
 If you want to use with Twitter then you will need to create a config/local_env.yml file of the form:

-TWOAUTH_CONSUMER_KEY: 'YOUR-CONSUMER-KEY-HERE'
+TWOAUTH_CONSUMER_KEY: 'YOUR-CONSUMER-KEY-HERE'\

-TWOAUTH_CONSUMER_SECRET: 'YOUR-CONSUMER-SECRET-HERE'
+TWOAUTH_CONSUMER_SECRET: 'YOUR-CONSUMER-SECRET-HERE'\

-TWOAUTH_ACCESS_TOKEN: 'YOUR-ACCESS-TOKEN-HERE'
+TWOAUTH_ACCESS_TOKEN: 'YOUR-ACCESS-TOKEN-HERE'\
 TWOAUTH_ACCESS_SECRET: 'YOUR-ACCESS-SECRET-HERE'

 See http://dev.twitter.com/apps for more info.